Get Smart (1995 TV series): Conception

 The relative success of the 1989 reunion movie Get Smart, Again! eventually prompted the development of a weekly revival of Get Smart, with Don Adams and Barbara Feldon reprising their characters Maxwell Smart and Agent 99 respectively, with Dave Ketchum also reprising his role of Agent 13 and Bernie Kopell reprising his role as Siegfried.
 Though Zachary Smart's name was revealed in the FOX revival, his twin sister's name remained unrevealed.

 Legacy

-With the revival series on Fox, Get Smart became the first television franchise to air new episodes on each of the current four major American television networks, although several TV shows in the 1940s and 1950s aired on NBC, CBS, ABC, and DuMont.
-The different versions of Get Smart did not all feature the original lead cast intact.
+With the revival series on Fox, Get Smart became the first television franchise to air new episodes on each of the four then-current major American television broadcasting networks.
 The first four seasons of the original Get Smart series aired on NBC, while the fifth and final season aired on CBS.
 Get Smart, Again! aired on ABC.

 Ending

 The show failed to recapture the spirit of the original, and low ratings with an average of 5 million viewers per episode ranked the series 133rd for 1995.
 There were no high hopes for the series as Andy Dick had already moved on to NewsRadio, which premiered weeks later in 1995 on NBC.
+Feldon reflected upon the show and its failure as one where it became apparent as soon as she walked on the set that it was something that was "taken out of its time".